cse110-sp21-group24/cse110-sp21-group24/README.md

 All tests will automatically be run after making a push to the repository.

 ## Linter

+Run the following command to lint files before pushing to the repository:

 ```
 npx eslint yourfile.js
 ```